Range of Courses

 A course designed for scientists who wish to develop skills that apply to a range of careers including drug screening, pharmaceutical analysis and drug analysis.
 Analysis-based career opportunities are strong, with nearly 100% of our graduates who are seeking employment able to obtain posts within three months.

-A two-year course with a focus on developing the knowledge and skills required for the development, implementation and evaluation of clinical pharmacy services.
+The MSc Clinical Pharmacy Service Development is an exciting and varied mix of academic and clinical learning.
+This is a two year course with a focus on developing the knowledge and skills required for the development, implementation and evaluation of clinical pharmacy services.

 Health Professions Research at Robert Gordon University is built on strong foundations of education and practice based research.

 This course will prepare pharmacists to register with the General Pharmaceutical Council (GPhC) as a pharmacist independent prescriber.

 The course is ideal for sport and exercise professionals, sport scientists, physiotherapists, nutritionists and dietitians who require accurate anthropometric assessment and profiling.